ironsheep/P2-vscode-extensions/TASKS.md

 ```

 This provides the comamds to be run for compile and download.
 Download will always be preceeded by a compile.

+*Behavior Note: there is a issue with filenames not being reported the same for the top-level file as included files.
+This makes this problemMatcher for compileP2 not work.
+I've filed an issue at Eric's Repo that requests that he always issue errors/warnings from all files with exactly the same filename form: either path relative to folder of top-level file or an absolute path.*

+TODO: *the compiler as driven by the compileP2 task stops on first error.
+I need to locate option for generate all errors before stop, or file an issue requesting one if it's not present.*

+NOTE: VSCode does not have any concept of top-level file.
+So currently please only request a download from the opened top-level file editor window.

 ### Add Keyboard Shortcut for the Download task